LelBe/Pong/README.md

 # PyPong

 Traditionnal Pong game written in Python !
-Don't forget to download "number.py" too or you won't be able to have the score on the screen ;) Make sure to have the Pygame library installed !
+Don't forget to download "number.py" too or you won't be able to display the score on the screen :D Make sure to have the Pygame library installed !